Tomcariello/Squids/Readme.txt

 V.03: Tighten things up
     *Improve jump parameters to adjust the look & feel *Fix Camera when at the bottom of the "level".
 Starting to understand the ActivateLimits function

-    What are the lumpy sections on the floors?
-Box Collider Issues?
-Need to identify & fix them as they effect speed & jump ability
+    *Fixed "lumpy" sections on the floors.
+Ceiling elements weren't kinematic so were falling to the floor :-( *Properly handle death of the player (just returns to main menu) *Adjust bounceback parameters to adjust the look & feel

-    Fix bounceback parameters to adjust the feel Create *very* basic level flow. (ie. 30 seconds of running to find a key which opens a new way forward)
+    Create *very* basic level flow. (ie. 30 seconds of running to find a key which opens a new way forward)

-To Do:
+To Do/Fix:
+    When you die the camera loses the player object.
     Add Xbox controller support
     Design & implement actual level design with mini quest & behavioral modifiers Character animations
-    Create 2-4 additonal enemies with different behaviors, attack patterns & power levels
+    Create 2-4 additonal enemies with different behaviors, attack patterns & power levels Clamp the camera better depending on the level position

     UI elements:
         Inventory, Map, Etc